vinceclifford/Huffman/README.md

 `-s<string>`, `--sort<string>` With this option the sorting algorithm can be chosen to compare runtimes between the algorithms.
 Valid inputs: radix_binary, radix_decimal, shell.
 Default: shell <br />
 `-v`, `--verbose` Verbose mode <br />
 `-d` Decompress Huffman-file.
 If this flag is not set then input file will be compressed.
 If this flag is set then the input file will be interpreted as a Huffman-file and will be decoded <br />
 `-V<int>` Select specific program version.
 Default: V9.
-Program Version listed at the end of the README <br />
+Different program versions are listed at the end of the README <br />
 `-h`, `--help` Print help page <br />

 # Example Encoding